alexanderwerning/tacos/README.md

-# TACOS – Temporally-Aligned Audio Captions for Audio-Language Pretraining
+# TACOS: Temporally-Aligned Audio Captions for Audio-Language Pretraining

 This repository contains implementation detail for the framework described in the paper **[“TACOS: Temporally-aligned Audio CaptiOnS for Language-Audio Pretraining”](https://arxiv.org/pdf/2505.07609)**.